NullCode1337/NullRAT/README.md

 ## Features:
 - Find the public IP of the victim
 - Find their Discord token(s)
+- Find victim's approximate location
+- Add payload to startup with one command
 - Take pictures using victim's webcam
 - Take screenshot of victim's PC
 - Download files from victim's PC
 - Upload files to victim's PC
 - Get some information about their PC
 - Execute command prompt commands (Thank you Sp00p)
-- Find victim's approximate location
 - Browse around their PC, see directory contents, and much more `It's windows-only by the way; sorry :(`